Belfast Saints and Sinners

 Fredrick Douglass, slaery abolitionist

 This tour covers flat ground and is 1km in length.
-It lasts for 2½ hours and starts at the front gates of the Clifton House.
+It lasts for 2½ hours and starts at the front gates of the City Hall.

 The quaint Joy's Entry, full of history